The Lessons of Empathetic Leadership

 The science of human relationships demonstrates that we want to be seen, heard, acknowledged, and valued.
 In order to enhance our own and our team’s engagement, we must be present during our team meetings, discussions, and 1-1s.
 We have to take care not to be engrossed in other matters, as not being fully present can lead to aggravations, demoralization, and loss of inspiration in our multi-functional teams.

 As product leaders, we have an exceptional opportunity to make a difference in the lives of the people with whom we work.
 It starts with getting to know them.
 The names of their family members, things going on in their lives, learning about their professional and personal objectives, and even sending thank you notes of gratitude when extraordinary efforts have been made.
-If they face challenges (professional or personally), we acknowledge them by offering support any way we can or simply writing them a personal message of reassurance.
+If they face challenges (professional or personal), we acknowledge them by offering support in any way we can or simply writing them a personal message of reassurance.

 Product leaders who take the time to listen to their cross-functional teams tend to be much better at developing long-term connections.
 They are also more efficacious when it comes to instigating participation and teamwork.
-Additionally, PMs who listen are deemed to be persuaders influencers because they recognize the all-important skill of listening; knowing when to be quiet.
+Additionally, PMs who listen are deemed to be persuaders and influencers because they recognize the all-important skill of listening; knowing when to be quiet.
 They let their teams express their viewpoints and difficulties before providing an assessment.

 The importance of active listening to direct reports, cross-functional teams, colleagues, and partners has never been more valuable.
 Now more than ever, these last 20 months have demonstrated the importance of listening to one another and how by doing so, we can transform, align, and inspire each other - thus building innovative, best-in-class products.